 '''

-user@archer: > cd sharpen/F-SER
+cd sharpen/F-SER make

-user@archer: > make

 '''

 As before, this should produce a sharpen executable.
-Don't worry about the C file utilities.c - it is just providing an easy method for printing out various information about the program at run time, and it is most easily implemented in C.
+Don't worry about the C file utilities.c - it is just providing an easy method for printing out various information about the program at run time, and it is most easily implemented in C rather than Fortran.

-Running a serial job
+3.7 Running a serial job